 · Dogs are generally welcome but some sites may charge you extra per night.

 We spent two nights at Hurst View Camping.
-The showers were fabulous and very clean all the time.
+This campsite had two large open spaces, one for families and the other for larger groups.
+Despite the footfall, the showers were fabulous and very clean all the time.
 There was also a handy small shop on site in case you ran out of the essentials.
 Taps could also be found in the fields which were signed as drinking water and to top it off it was within the New Forest (South) and only a 15 minute drive to the nearest beach.

 Share with us your camping experiences or leave your favorite campsites in England below.
-We would love to check out more next year!
+We would love to check out your recommendations.